chahk0129/Blink-hash/README.md

 ## Directories ##

-* include/: includes a warpper for indexes, defines structures, flags, and options used in benchmark
+* include/: includes a warpper for indexes, defines structures, flags, and options used in the benchmark
 * src/: includes benchmark implementations
-* workloads/: includes source codes to generate workloads
+* workloads/: includes source codes to generate workloads for YCSB-Integer and YCSB-Email
 * index/: includes the evaluated indexes
 * scripts/: includes scripts to run experiments
-* adms/: includes benchmark used in index locality paper (ADMS'20) --- (https://adms-conf.org/2020-camera-ready/ADMS20_03.pdf)
+* adms/: includes a benchmark used in a previous index study (ADMS'20) --- (https://adms-conf.org/2020-camera-ready/ADMS20_03.pdf)

 ## Indexes ##

 This repository includes various in-memory index types such as tries, B+-trees, hybrid structures, and hash table.
 * Tries include Adaptive Radix Tree (ART), and Height Optimized Tree (HOT).
-* B+-trees include OpenBw-tree, top-down latching B+-tree, Blink-tree, and Bepsilon-tree.
+* B+-trees include OpenBw-tree, top-down latching B+-tree, and Blink-tree.
-* Hybrid structures include Masstree and Blink-hash.
+* Hybrid structures include Masstree, and Blink-hash.
-* Hash table includes cuckoo hashing.
+* Hash table includes cuckoo hashing (libcuckoo).

 ## Compilation ##

-Some indexes such as Blink-hash, Masstree and HOT require explicit compilation separately.
+Some indexes such as Blink-hash, Masstree, and HOT require explicit compilation separate from the benchmark.
-Other indexes such as ART, Bw-tree and Blink-tree are compiled during benchmark compilation.
+Other indexes such as ART, Bw-tree, and Blink-tree are compiled during the benchmark compilation.

 ```sh
 # pwd = Blink-hsah/